stolostron/rhacm-docs/services/serv_overview.md

 ## Kubernetes service

 A _service_ resource is a Kubernetes service resource.
-Edit the `metadata` section of your service definition `yaml` file to add the service discovery annotation.
+Edit the `metadata` section of your service definition to add the service discovery annotation.
 The following example shows a Kubernetes service resource:

 <!-- CD: Where will you find the YAML for the service? -->